Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 Pregame: Fertile-Beltrami vs. Hills-Beaver Creek

 Our first Nine-Player semifinal has defending state champion Fertile-Beltrami (8-3) looking to fend off Hills-Beaver Creek (11-0) in a rematch of last year’s Prep Bowl.
-The Falcons have reached the state tournament the last four seasons, including a runner-up finish in 2021 and their 20-8 Prep Bowl win last year.
-South Dakota commit and Mr. Football finalist Micah Bush is all over the field for the Patriots, which are vying for their first state title since 1990.
+The Falcons have reached the state tournament the past four seasons, including a runner-up finish in 2021 and their 20-8 Prep Bowl win last year.
+South Dakota commit and Mr. Football finalist Micah Bush is all over the field for the Patriots, who are vying for their first state title since 1990.

 — Cassidy Hettesheimer